-The following diagrams are based on the reviews of all issues on Digital Text Collections
+The following diagrams are based on the reviews of all issues on Digital Text Collections published to date.

 Can the text collection be identified in terms similar to traditional bibliographic descriptions (title, responsible editors, institution, date(s) of publication, identifier/address)?

 What is the purpose of the text collection?

 What kind of research does the collection allow to conduct primarily?